 Christian Living, Ethics

 A pacifist believes that a Christian should not engage in violence.
-To the pacifist, Christ’s command to love one’s enemy prohibits them from doing violence to them (Matt 5:44).
+To the pacifist, Christ’s command to love one’s enemy prohibits them from acting in violence toward them (cf. Matt 5:44).
 After all, it is kind of hard to love your enemy while you are beating him up or killing him.
-To the pacifist then, there is never any justification for aggressive self-defense or for fighting in wars.
+To the consistent pacifist then, there is never any justification for aggressive self-defense or for fighting in wars.

-The first thing to consider is that the government is ordained by God to use violence to ensure law and order.
+The government is ordained by God to use violence to ensure law and order.

 The sword is a symbol of violence and aggressive enforcement of law.
 This has application both to capital punishment as well as engaging in what is called “just war” to defend its citizens or other innocent individuals from hateful aggressors.